 6. Zoos are Unethical

 When an animal is not on the endangered list, capturing it doesn’t serve any purpose to the animal.
-Capturing animals –even smart ones like apes, for amusement shouldn’t be going on anywhere.
-Even without a consciousness (that we know of) animals are alive and should be treated as such.
+Capturing animals –even smart ones like apes, for amusement shouldn’t be happening anywhere.
+Even though animals behave themselves without a consciousness (we know of), animals are alive and should be treated as such.

 See Related: Are Humans Animals?
 Things to Know